Haivision/srt/docs/API-functions.md

   * a variable set to epoll flags (see below) to use only selected events
   * NULL if you want to subscribe a socket for all events in level-triggered mode

-Epoll flags are bit flags that can be combined using `|` operator:
+Possible epoll flags are the following:

    * `SRT_EPOLL_IN`: report readiness for reading or incoming connection on a listener socket
    * `SRT_EPOLL_OUT`: report readiness for writing or a successful connection
    * `SRT_EPOLL_ERR`: report errors on the socket